Yeetoxic/DirectNav/README.md

 # DirectNav - Lightweight Directory Navigation Tool
 ## A Directory Navigator for ITAS 186

 **DirectNav** is a simple and customizable PHP-based directory navigation tool.
-It allows users to browse directories, switch themes, and configure settings such as the server port.
+It allows users to browse directories with switchable themes.

 ## Features
 - Dynamic directory listing with folder and file distinctions.
 - Customizable themes to change the visual appearance.
-- Configurable port settings via a user-friendly interface.
 - Supports clickable, fully interactive directory boxes.

 ---